latchset/kryoptic/README.md

 sqlitedb storage backend.

-In order to make a different selection you need to use the cargo switch to disable default features (--no-default-features) and then specify the features you want to build with:
+In order to make a different selection you need to use the cargo switch to disable default features (`--no-default-features`) and then specify the features you want to build with, eg:

-eg: cargo build --no-default-features --features fips,sqlitedb,nssdb
+    $ cargo build --no-default-features --features fips,sqlitedb,nssdb

 # Tests